ispras/scrapy-puppeteer-service/README.md

 Once you don't need the browser tab you need to explicitly close it (e.g. at the end of the parse method).

+## VNC and NoVNC

+In case when `HEADLES=false` environment variable is explicitly set, you may use VNC-server on 5901 port or view NoVNC in browser at localhost:5900.
+These provide the ability to check container's process.

 ## TODO

 - [x] skeleton that could handle goto, click, scroll, and actions.